tohuw/tohuwnet-sources-old/about.md

 I'll write about these sort of things, and also some non-introspective technical stuff I'd like to share, because too much navel-gazing is bad for the neck.

-In true fashion, I'll conclude with the obligatory: my statements and opinions are my own, and don't necessarily represent my employer, or anyone else.
-Your opinions are your own, too.
-I have comments enabled on my articles; you may share them there.
-I guarantee no results beyond catharsis.
-You can delete them within an hour, which, I can assure you, is plenty of time to regret typing something foolish.
-There's a [license for the site](/rights); you can read that if you want to make these words appear elsewhere in the world.
-Whether the world does (or should) take umbrage when you do this is not explicitly dealt with here.

 [^dasblinkenlights]: I'd be remiss to not recall here "[DAS BLINKENLIGHTS](https://wikipedia.org/wiki/Blinkenlights)", which sums up the regretful kind of humor from which my profession stems.

 [^notabug]: A common joke among developers is that some problem with their software is "not a bug, it's a feature".
 This doesn't matter; disliked features are relative bugs.